 Sage Mountain – If you are looking for a place to hike in the British Virgin Islands.
 The highest point is Mount Sage at 1,716 feet, with panoramic views of the surrounding islands.
 Several marked trails will take you up to the top of Mount Sage, but be careful, as some parts of these trails can be steep and slippery when it rains.
 This hike is excellent if you’re looking for something easy but still want a fantastic view!

 Cane Garden Bay – The beach at Cane Garden Bay is perfect for those looking to relax, with clear water and calm waves.
-Making it ideal for families with small children or people who don’t want to get knocked around by strong currents, as they could find at some beaches on the island.
+You are making it ideal for families with small children or people who don’t want to get knocked around by strong currents, as they could find at some beaches on the island.
 It also has plenty of chairs and umbrellas available for rent if you don’t want to bring your own, plus there are plenty of nearby eateries, so you won’t have to walk too far if you’re hungry or thirsty.

 Sopers Hole – McCuthbert Soper Inlet is a yachter’s dream.
 Quaint shops, bars, and cafes line the waterfront.
 The harbor was named after former plantation owner McCuthbert Soper in the 18th century.